 - Skillet Cinnamon Rolls with Five-Spice Powder

-- Simply swap out Chinese five-spice powder for the cinnamon.
+- Lend an air of intrigue to your cinnamon rolls when you swap out Chinese five-spice powder for the cinnamon.
 The blend of warming spices includes cinnamon, so technically these will still be cinnamon rolls.
 All the same cinnamon loveliness with a little more robust, more complex, more showstopping warmth from its blend of spices.

 Recipe Testers Reviews